quinkennedy/pdquin.github.io/about.md

 Contact

 Love to hear from you any way you can reach me.
 Comment on this page, email me [paul.d.quin@gmail.com](paul.d.quin@gmail.com) or drop by the Glamoure Spot Studio at 16th + Sanchez in San Francisco.
-I'm on Fb and LinkedIn, have a twit account but don't yet.
+I'm on Fb and LinkedIn, have a twit account but don't do it yet.